MicrosoftDocs/entra-docs/docs/identity/conditional-access/concept-conditional-access-conditions.md

 >
 > [Firefox 91+](https://support.mozilla.org/kb/windows-sso) is supported for device-based Conditional Access, but "Allow Windows single sign-on for Microsoft, work, and school accounts" needs to be enabled.
 >
 > [Chrome 111+](https://chromeenterprise.google/policies/#CloudAPAuthEnabled) is supported for device-based Conditional Access, but "CloudApAuthEnabled" needs to be enabled.
+This is a Chrome feature so support issues may need routed to Chrome policy support instead of Microsoft Entra ID support.
 >
 > macOS devices using the Enterprise SSO plugin require the [Microsoft Single Sign On](https://chromewebstore.google.com/detail/windows-accounts/ppnbnpeolgkicgegkbkbjmhlideopiji) extension to support SSO and device CA in Google Chrome.